50+ Books About Mexico For Travelers & History Buffs

 Audible has given me access to many pieces of literature that I don’t think I would have finished if they were only available in print.
 Today, I read and listen to more audiobooks than at any other point in my life.
 I love being able to talk about classic literature and history with interesting people.
 Audible will help you read more and make you a more interesting person.
 You should check it out.

-When you sign up for Audible Premium, you get one audible credit per month plus more free content than you could ever listen to.
+When you sign up for Audible Premium, you get one Audible credit per month plus more free content than you could ever listen to.
 The audio edition of the newspapers alone is worth the cost of membership.
 Plus, members get discounts if they want to buy additional credits.

-Paul’s Top 5 Favorite Books About Mexico
+Paul’s Top 10 Favorite Books About Mexico

 1. Mexico: Biography of Power by Enrique Krauze

 I chose to list this book first because it has become something of a reference for me.
-As you are reading José Emilio Pacheco you will want to know more about President Miguel Alemán.
-As you are reading Nellie Campobello you will want to know more about Pancho Villa.
+As you are reading José Emilio Pacheco, you will want to know more about President Miguel Alemán.
+As you are reading Nellie Campobello, you will want to know more about Pancho Villa.
 This book will help you catch a lot of the references that other authors drop in their texts.

 2. The Hummingbird’s Daughter by Luis Alberto Urrea

-Luis Alberto Urrea is a Mexican American author with strong family ties to the characters in The Hummingbird’s Daughter.
+Luis Alberto Urrea is a Mexican-American author with strong family ties to the characters in The Hummingbird’s Daughter.
 He was born in Tijuana and grew up in San Diego, attending Mesa College and UC San Diego.
-His mother is from the United States and his father was from Sinaloa.
+His mother is from the United States, and his father was from Sinaloa.

 Teresa Urrea is the main character in the book.
-In real life, she was the author’s father’s aunt so the story is about his family.
-The little girl is the bastard daughter of the hacienda owner who is abandoned by her mother, mistreated by her aunt, taken under the wing of a traditional medicine woman, and eventually recognized as the daughter of the owner.
+In real life, she was the author’s great-aunt, so the story is about his own family.
+The little girl is the illegitimate daughter of the hacienda owner, abandoned by her mother, mistreated by her aunt, taken under the wing of a traditional medicine woman, and eventually recognized by her father.
+At a young age, Teresa is identified as a healer and given an education in traditional medicine.
+The descriptions of life on a wealthy ranch in Sinaloa and later in Sonora are so well-researched it is no wonder it took him 20 years to write.

 If you are interested in Mexican history and the family stories of Mexican people, you need to read this book.
 The characters are interesting and well-developed.
 The book starts out like something we have read before and quickly takes a turn into uncharted territory.